stitchdata/docs/_integration-schemas/uservoice/v1/features.md

   - name: "supporter_mrr_cents"
     type: "integer"
-    description: "The total amount of supporter MRR for the feature, in cents."
+    description: "The total sum of supporter Monthly Recurring Revenue (MRR) for the feature, represented in USD as cents."

   - name: "supporting_accounts_count"
     type: "integer"
-    description: "The total number of supporting accounts associated with the feature."
+    description: "The total number of supporter accounts associated with the feature."

   - name: "supporting_users_count"
     type: "integer"
-    description: "The total number of supporting users associated with the feature."
+    description: "The total number of supporters associated with the feature."
 ---